-The assessment resulted in two level 2 findings, three opportunities for improvement, one strength, and one noteworthy practice.
-All findings and opportunities for improvement were categorized according to Ames Laboratory's Operating Experiences program, addressed through a corrective action plan, and reported to the AMSO through a closure report.
+The assessment resulted in one level 2 finding, three opportunities for improvement, and three strengths.
+All findings and opportunities for improvement were categorized through our local operating experience program, addressed through a corrective action plan and reported to the AMSO through a closure report.
+Summarized below are the findings from this assessment.